datalad/datalad-remake/README.md

 ## Trusted execution

-By default, the `datalad-remake` will only perform "trusted" computations.
+By default, `datalad-remake` will only perform "trusted" computations.
 That holds for the direct execution via `datalad make` as well as for the indirect execution via the git-annex special remote as a result of `datalad get`.
 A computation is trusted, if the method and the parameters